openshift/ansible-service-broker/docs/config.md

 ```

 ### Multiple Registries Example
-You can use more then one registry to seperate apbs into logical organizations and be able to manage them from the same broker.
-The main thing here is that the registries must have a unigue non-empty name.
+You can use more then one registry to separate apbs into logical organizations and be able to manage them from the same broker.
+The main thing here is that the registries must have a unique non-empty name.
 If there is no unique name the service broker will fail to start with an error message alerting you to the problem.

 ```yaml
 registry: